argennof/CloudDetectionPRISMA/README.md

 ## Training dataset
-the database is available in the following link:
+The database is available in the following link:
 - [Training Database](https://github.com/argennof/CloudDetectionPRISMA/blob/main/data/training_ds.md)

 ## Validation dataset
-the database is available in the following link:
+The database is available in the following link:
 - [Validation Database](https://github.com/argennof/CloudDetectionPRISMA/blob/main/data/Validation_ds.md)

 # Sample Results
-Below, some sample results for Validation and Classification are shown by using eXtreme Gradient Boosting (XGboost), k-nearest neighbors (kNN), Random Forest (RF).
+Below, some sample results for Validation and Thin/Thick are shown by using eXtreme Gradient Boosting (XGboost), k-nearest neighbors (kNN), Random Forest (RF).
 These were trained with the following 21 spectral bands:

 ```
 "bands": {